peytoncordero/DRI25/html-css.md

     $ touch index.html
     ```

-7. Open the `index.html` file with VS Code.
+7. Open the `index.html` file with VS Code:

 ```console
 $ code index.html
 ```

-8. Copy and paste the **HTML template** into the new file.
+8. Copy and paste the **HTML template** we saw in the last page into the new file:

 ```html
 <!DOCTYPE html>